Government Support for Business

 On 3 March 2021, the UK Government announced the Coronavirus Job Retention Scheme will be extended until the end of September 2021 to support businesses impacted by coronavirus restrictions.
 The Government will pay 80% of an employee’s salary for hours not worked, up to a maximum of £2,500 per month.
 Employers will pay employer National Insurance Contributions and pension contributions.

-Employers will be required to make a 10% contribution towards the hours their staff do not work in July, rising to 20% in August and September.
+Employers are required to make a 20% contribution towards the hours their staff do not work in September.

 What is the Coronavirus Job Retention Scheme?